tarantool/doc/doc/book/replication/repl_leader_elect.rst

 because election messages for voting and other internal things need direct connection between the nodes.

+.. _repl_leader_elect_fencing:

+In the classic Raft algorithm, a leader doesn't track its connectivity to the rest of the cluster.
+Once the leader is elected, it considers itself in the leader position until receiving a new term from another cluster node.
+This can lead to the split situation if the other nodes elect a new leader upon losing the connectivity to the previous one.

+The issue is resolved in Tarantool version :doc:`2.10.0 </release/2.10.0>` by introducing the leader *fencing* mode.
+The mode can be switched on and off by the :ref:`election_fencing_enabled <repl_leader_elect_config>` configuration parameter.
+When the fencing is on, the leader will resign its leadership if it has less than the :ref:`replication_synchro_quorum <repl_leader_elect_config>` of alive connections to the cluster nodes.
+The resigning leader receives the status of a follower in the current election term and becomes read-only.
+Fencing applies to the instances that have the :ref:`election_mode <repl_leader_elect_config>` set to "candidate" or "manual".

 Also, if election is enabled on the node, it won't replicate from any nodes except the newest leader.
 This is done to avoid the issue when a new leader is elected, but the old leader has somehow survived and tries to send more changes